sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **l.
 115: why these dates?**

-These dates were used in accordance with Crimmins (2017), who used them prior, as budburst is unexpected to be first seen past DOY 172 and DOY 213 for flowers.
+These dates were used in accordance with Crimmins (2017), who used them prior, as budburst is unexpected to be first seen past DOY 172 (June 21) and DOY 213 (Aug.
+1) for flowers.

 **l.
 127: phenophase (singular)**